yas-sim/training_extensions/library/develop/_sources/guide/tutorials/base/explain.rst.txt

 For visualization we use images from WGISD dataset from the :doc:`object detection tutorial <how_to_train/detection>` together with trained model.

 1. Activate the virtual environment created in the previous step.

 .. code-block:: shell

-  .otx/bin/activate
-  # or by this line, if you created an environment, using tox
-  . venv/otx/bin/activate
+  source .venv/bin/activate

 2. ``otx predict`` with the ``--explain True`` parameter returns saliency maps, which are heatmaps with red-colored areas indicating focus.
 Here's an example how to generate saliency maps from trained checkpoint: